-Tim Berbenich enters his second season with the Oakland Raiders, having 16 years of NFL experience.
+Tim Berbenich enters his third season with the Silver and Black, bringing 17 years of NFL experience.
+Berbenich is also in his second stint on Head Coach Jon Gruden's staff, as he served as the offensive quality control coach with the Tampa Bay Buccaneers from 2006-08.
 Berbenich joined the Raiders in 2018 after spending five seasons with the Indianapolis Colts.

-During his first season in Oakland, Berbenich worked closely with the offense in his role as quality control – offense coach.
-With Berbenich's assistance, QB Derek Carr passed for a career-high 4,049 yards, while also achieving career bests in completion percentage (68.9), passes completed (381) and yards per attempt (7.3 avg.).
+During his first season with the Raiders in 2018, Berbenich helped coach Carr to then-personal bests in passing yards (4,049), completion percentage (68.9 percent) and yards per attempt (7.3 avg.).
 Additionally, Carr set a franchise record with 332 consecutive pass attempts without an interception.
 Berbenich also saw TE Jared Cook earn his first Pro Bowl honor in 2018 after recording career highs in receiving yards (896), receptions (68) and touchdowns (six).
-Cook's 896 receiving yards rank fifth on the Raiders all-time list among tight ends.

 In his five seasons with the Colts, Berbenich assisted in numerous roles on both the offense and defense, serving as the team's offensive assistant from 2013-14, defensive assistant in 2015 and offensive assistant/assistant quarterbacks coach in 2016-17.
 The team won two division titles (2013-14) in Berbenich's first two seasons as an offensive assistant, going 11-5 in back-to-back seasons.

-In his last two seasons as offensive assistant/assistant quarterbacks coach, Berbenich worked closely with second-year QB Jacoby Brissett, of whom started 15 games for the Colts in 2017.
+In his last two seasons as offensive assistant/assistant quarterbacks coach (2016-17), Berbenich worked closely with second-year QB Jacoby Brissett, who started 15 games for the Colts in 2017.
 Brissett passed for over 3,000 yards in his first year as a starter and tied for sixth in the NFL for lowest pass interception percentage (1.5).
-In 2016, Berbenich helped QB Andrew Luck, as he set a career-high 63.5 completion percentage while also finishing in the top-10 in the NFL in passing yards (4,240, eighth), passing touchdowns (31, fifth) and passer rating (96.4, ninth).
+In 2016, Berbenich helped QB Andrew Luck, as he set a career-high 63.5 completion percentage while also finishing in the top-10 in the NFL in passing yards (4,240, eighth) passing touchdowns (31, fifth) and passer rating (96.4, ninth).

-In his one-year stint as a defensive assistant, Berbenich assisted in two Pro Bowl selections in S Mike Adams and CB Vontae Davis, both of whom earned the honor for the second consecutive campaign.
+In his one-year stint as a defensive assistant (2015), Berbenich assisted in two Pro Bowl selections in S Mike Adams and CB Vontae Davis, both who earned the honor for the second consecutive campaign.
 The Colts scored five defensive touchdowns under his tutelage, tied for the most in club history.
 In addition, the defense's five interceptions returned for a score tied for first in the NFL and their 17 picks total ranked sixth.

 In 2009, WR Antonio Bryant led the club's wide receivers with 600 yards and four touchdowns, both second overall on the team, while rookie seventh-round draft pick WR Sammie Stroughter enjoyed a successful first campaign and finished third on the team with 31 receptions.